Rosy retrospection: Exaggeration of both negative and positive emotions

 Some studies have found evidence of a bias to exaggerating negative emotions - a.k.a. a 'blue' retrospective - as well as positive ones.
+These results run counter to the assumption that memory distortion is universally positive and suggest that it is flexible and that memory distortion is a response to individual differences and circumstances.

 A 2016 study of 179 adults tracked their emotional state at regular intervals over 10 days, upon reflection after one day, and again after 1-2 months.
 It found that for both positive and negative emotions, stronger peak emotions (the strongest rating of the day) were more likely to result in exaggerated recollections upon reflection.
 Unlike the study above, it did not find that this effect increased with time.
 It also found a negative correlation with the average rating and the exaggerated recollections; suggesting those who consistently experienced stronger emotion recall more accurately.
 Additionally, it found extraverted personalities were more likely to have ‘rosy’ positive bias whereas neurotic personalities were more likely to have negative 'blue' bias on recall.
+This coincides with wider personality studies suggesting that extraversion facilitates positive emotional processing, and neuroticism increases sensitivity towards negative stimuli.

 A 2021 work studied a group of 120 Swiss children aged about 12, later repeating the study on the same group aged about 15.
 For a week, the children filled in short emotional questionnaires at random points during their school day.
 Afterwards, they were asked to recall their week’s emotions in retrospect.
 Note they were asked only about the preceding week: the 15-year-olds were not asked to recall their emotions at age 12.
 It found evidence of a ‘rosy’ positive bias for the 12-year-olds.
 But this was the opposite for the 15-year-olds, who showed a 'blue' negative bias instead.
+This developmental transition is also consistent with changes in emotion regulation, social comparison, and self-identity formation that go hand in hand with puberty.

 A 2003 study surveyed 41 participants around the time of their vacations.
 Subjects predicted their emotions before vacating, reported their emotions during (in-situ), and recalled their emotions after.
 It indeed found a rosy effect as subjects recalled (and predicted) their positive emotions being stronger than they actually were.
 But it also found recollections of negative emotions were recalled and predicted more intensely than was reported at the time (as an aside, the only significant predictor of a desire to repeat a holiday was the recalled emotions, but not the predicted nor in-situ reports).
+This suggests that both rosy and blue retrospection are essential in informing future behavioral choices and decisions.